 The module explores how innovations in health information technology have changed our work with nursing students in classroom, clinical and lab settings.
 Strategies to integrate informatics content across these settings are suggested, along with key resources for further information.

 Upon completion of this module, you will be able to:

 - Describe innovations in health information technology that are designed to better inform clinical practice, interconnect clinicians, personalize care and improve population health

 - Consider how such innovations assist nurses with clinical decision-making and improve their ability to communicate, manage knowledge, and mitigate error

-- Discuss teaching strategies for clinical, classroom and skills lab settings that could help nursing students engage with information systems designed to improve quality and safety of patient care
+- Discuss teaching strategies for clinical, classroom, and skills lab settings that could help nursing students engage with information systems designed to improve the quality and safety of patient care

-Permission was obtained to use screen shots depicting Epic and Alaris products as examples of health care technology innovations.
-It is not intended promote the use of these over similar products.
+Permission was obtained to use screenshots depicting Epic and Alaris products as examples of health care technology innovations.
+It is not intended to promote the use of these over similar products.

 - Paula Jarzemsky, MS, RN

 Many nursing educators struggle to integrate informatics into their courses because they are relatively unfamiliar with the field or because they are unsure how to make informatics a seamless part of the prelicensure student’s experience.
 In this module, Paula Jarzemsky, a clinical professor at the University of Wisconsin-Madison presents ways she has used informatics to prepare her students to use informatics to provide safe, quality care.